mailgun/documentation/source/api-sending.rst

  inline                Attachment with ``inline`` disposition.
 Can be used to
                        send inline images (see :ref:`example <inline-image>`).
-                       You can post multiple ``inline`` values. o\:tag                Tag string.
+                       You can post multiple ``inline`` values. template              ID of a template stored via :ref:`template API <api-templates>`.
+                       Please note ``html`` parameter is ignored if you are sending messages with this parameter.
+                       See :ref:`templating` for more information o\:tag                Tag string.
 See :ref:`tagging` for more information. o\:dkim               Enables/disables DKIM signatures on per-message basis.
                        Pass ``yes`` or ``no``